-- 2. Log into the Keysafe 5 Appliance Management UI using an account with Domain Admin privileges. - 3.
+- 2. Log into the KeySafe 5 Appliance Management UI using an account with Domain Admin privileges. - 3.
 In the top menu bar, click Cluster. - 4.
-Select the Keysafe 5 node whose disk you just resized in the list. - 5.
+Select the KeySafe 5 node whose disk you just resized in the list. - 5.
 Select Actions > System Reboot. - 6.
-If necessary, log back into the Keysafe 5 Appliance Management UI after the Keysafe 5 node has rebooted. - 7.
+If necessary, log back into the KeySafe 5 Appliance Management UI after the KeySafe 5 node has rebooted. - 7.
 Review the Audit Log messages.
 The node should report the new size upon success or provide information if the resize failed.

-5.4.2.
+6.4.2.
 Troubleshooting Network Issues

-The Keysafe 5 System Console provides diagnostics that let you test the link between a Keysafe 5 node and external servers such as DNS servers, NTP servers, other Keysafe 5 node servers, or servers running third-party applications such as OIDC servers.
+The KeySafe 5 System Console provides diagnostics that let you test the link between a KeySafe 5 node and external servers such as DNS servers, NTP servers, other KeySafe 5 node servers, or servers running third-party applications such as OIDC servers.

-- Use your hypervisor to access one of the VMs in which Keysafe 5 is running, then log into the Keysafe 5 VM console as htroot. - 2.
-Keysafe 5 displays the Entrust Keysafe 5 System Console TUI (Text-based User Interface). - 3.
+- 2. KeySafe 5 displays the Entrust KeySafe 5 System Console TUI (Text-based User Interface). - 3.
 Select Manage Network Settings and press Enter. - 4.
 Select Network Diagnostic Tools and press Enter. - 5.
 On the Network Diagnostics page, select one of the following options: